-Original post at http://fatpastor.me/2014/04/01/the-difference-between-seeing-and-sight/
+Original post at http://fatpastor.me/2014/07/20/there-will-be-people-there-waiting-for-you/

 Follow The Fat Pastor on Facebook